Peike Li · Thoughts

 Horizon: 24 months · Falsifier: A prompt-only technique — no architectural change, no post-training — that closes more than half of TicToc-v1’s gap on the original benchmark, replicated independently.

-Bet 3 · The convergence bet
+Bet 3 · The synthesis bet

 V · THE STEEL-MAN

-Four counter-frames worth taking seriously.
+Four objections worth taking seriously.

 VI · THE NAMING PROBLEM